johnsmith0031/alpaca_lora_4bit/README.md

 # Update Logs
 * Resolved numerically unstable issue
 <br>

 * Reconstruct fp16 matrix from 4bit data and call torch.matmul largely increased the inference speed.
 <br>

 * Added install script for windows and linux.
 <br>

 * Added Gradient Checkpointing.
-Now It can finetune 30b model 4bit on a single GPU with 24G VRAM. (finetune.py updated)
+Now It can finetune 30b model 4bit on a single GPU with 24G VRAM with Gradient Checkpointing enabled. (finetune.py updated) (but would reduce training speed, so if having enough VRAM this option is not needed)
 <br>

 * Added install manual by s4rduk4r
 <br>